John Doe (song)

-"John Doe" is a song by American rapper B.o.B, featuring guest vocals from American singer-songwriter Priscilla.
+"John Doe" is a song by American rapper B.o.B, featuring guest vocals from American singer-songwriter Muni Long, who was known at the time of the song's release as Priscilla.
 It was released on December 3, 2013, as the fourth single from B.o.B's third studio album, Underground Luxury (2013).
 It has since peaked at number 69 on the US Billboard Hot 100 chart.

 Music video

 The song's music video, directed by K. Asher Levin, was released on January 16, 2014.
 The video features American pornographic actress Skin Diamond, portraying a young lady who has recently moved to Hollywood in hopes of becoming a star.
 American pornographic actress Allie Haze also makes a cameo appearance.

 Remix

 On the song's official remix, which was released on May 27, 2014, American singer-songwriter Sevyn Streeter replaces Priscilla on the chorus.
 This reworked version also features new production.